Heartbeat (2PM song)

 "Heartbeat" is a song by South Korean boy band 2PM.
 It was released on November 10, 2009 via JYP Entertainment as the lead single for 01:59PM, the group's first studio album and first release since the departure of the group's leader Jaebeom.
-"Heartbeat" is often considered 2PM's signature song within South Korea due to the popularity of the group's performances, the choreography of which often being parodied on television.
+"Heartbeat" is often considered 2PM's signature song within South Korea due to the popularity of the group's performances, which were often parodied on television.

 Background

 "Heartbeat" is an experimental song composed and written by Park Jin-young.
 The song utilizes stringed instrumentation and a pulsing electronic drumbeat that emulates the sound of a heartbeat.
 The lyrics of the song center around the experience of heartbreak.

 Prior to the release of "Heartbeat", 2PM had withdrawn from appearances on television shows for several weeks due to the controversy surrounding the group's leader Jaebeom and his subsequent departure.
 Starting from November 6, 2009, six teaser videos, each featuring one of the band members, were released on YouTube in the days leading up to the album's release.
 The videos featured various close-up shots of the band members hooked up to medical equipment and speaking, before panning to a heartbeat monitor, playing a short clip of the song, and displaying the text "What is your Heartbeating for?"
 Taecyeon's teaser video mentioned the inclusion of seven members in the band, the seventh member referring to Jaebeom.